Ansar al-Tawhid: History

 On 31 August 2019, the American-led CJTF-OIR coalition carried out missile attacks in Idlib targeting a meeting between Ansar al-Tawhid and Hurras al-Din reportedly killing a total of 40 members from both groups.
 After the attack the Russian military condemned the strike saying that the attack was not coordinated with Russia or Turkey and violated the terms of a cease-fire in Idlib.
 The attack left 30 dead including civilians, among the casualties from the attack was a 12 year old child soldier as well as a 70 year old civilian farmer.

 After the coalition's attack on Ansar al-Tawhid, HTS arrested the group's religious leader Abu Hakim al-Jazrawi, and analysts have speculated this could be part of an attempt on behalf of HTS to distance itself from foreign fighters and ultimately confront groups such as Ansar al-Tawhid.

-On 17 March 2020, Sputnik news reported that a source in Idlib claimed that Ansar al-Tawhid as well as the Rouse the Believers Operations Room, which Ansar al-Tawhid was part of, along with Hayat Tahrir al-Sham and the Turkistan Islamic Party in Syria reject a Russian-Turkish cease-fire deal in Idlib after months of clashes between November 2019 and March 2020, with the deal entailing joint Russian-Turkish military patrols, and that Ansar al-Tawhid along with the other groups were also preparing to attack Russian military personnel in Idlib and patrols.
+On 17 March 2020, Sputnik news reported that a source in Idlib claimed that Ansar al-Tawhid as well as the Rouse the Believers Operations Room, which Ansar al-Tawhid was part of, along with Hay'at Tahrir al-Sham and the Turkistan Islamic Party in Syria reject a Russian-Turkish cease-fire deal in Idlib after months of clashes between November 2019 and March 2020, with the deal entailing joint Russian-Turkish military patrols, and that Ansar al-Tawhid along with the other groups were also preparing to attack Russian military personnel in Idlib and patrols.

 On 3 May 2020, Ansar al-Tawhid released a statement, claiming to not be affiliated with any other groups, and hold no allegiance to any other group either secretly or publicly, and also denied being part of any alliance or operations room, while also acknowledging previously being part of such entities, and also claimed they would continue to cooperate with unnamed factions when needed.
 It also ended its alliance with Hurras al-Din after Ansar al-Tawhid accused it of breaking the terms of their alliance.

 In early December 2024, the group was active in the 2024 Syrian opposition offensives.

 On 23 December 2024, members of Ansar al-Tawhid were allegedly involved in burning a Christmas tree in Suqaylabiyah, a Christian-majority town in Hama province captured by the rebels.
-The incident sparked protests across Syria and led to the detention of the perpetrators by Hayat Tahrir al-Sham.
+The incident sparked protests across Syria and led to the detention of the perpetrators by Hay'at Tahrir al-Sham.